 The unknown, the unforetold, the unproven, that is what life is based on.
 Ignorance is the ground of thought.
 Unproof is the ground of action. […] Tell me […], what is known?
 What is sure, unpredictable, inevitable – the one certain thing you know concerning your future, and mine?

-The project aims to develop an information system for quantifying savanna water use and biomass production on a regional scale, with the ultimate objective of supporting decision-making processes.
-This effort directly addresses the European H2020 priorities of sustainable rural development and food security.
-Savannas are among the most complex, variable and extensive agrosilvopastoral systems on Earth (~20%).
-One fifth of the world’s population depend upon them, although they are extremely vulnerable to changes in land use and climate.
-These changes affect not only ecosystem functioning, but also the land-atmosphere linkages and regional carbon cycle, in ways still unknown.
-Since savannas are greatly influenced by human activities, private/institutional practices play a key role in their conservation.
-The integration of Earth Observation data into process-based models will enable us to map the evolution of the ecosystem health, improving their management, productivity and resilience.
+Savannas are among Earth’s most complex, variable, and extensive agrosilvopastoral systems (~20%).
+One-fifth of the world’s population depends upon them, although they are highly vulnerable to changes in land use and climate.
+These changes affect not only ecosystem functioning but also the land-atmosphere linkages and regional carbon cycle in ways still unknown.
+Since savannas are greatly influenced by human activities, private and institutional practices play a key role in their conservation.